Get-Gud-Dev/Role/docs/1-abstract-design/mechanics/stats.md

 ## 20 Based Statistics

+The maximum value a statistic can have is 20.
+This is correlate to the game's tendency to perform rolls between 1-20 (traditionally, a d-20 or 20 sided die).

+This means that someone with a 20 in any stat is considered to be a never-failing god in that department.

+Someone who has a stat level at 5 or below is considered to be far below average where 10 is considered average.

 **Strength**
     Strength is all about lifting pounds and applying forces.
 - Affects base Carry / Lift strength